 • As a sophomore in 2022, slugged .764, the third highest in school history and accumulated 162 total bases, the fourth most in a single season by a UVA hitter.

 • Tied UVA NCAA Tournament single-game records with two home runs, five RBI and eight total bases against Coastal Carolina on June 5.
 A Cavalier has compiled eight total bases on four occasions in the postseason, he’s done it two of the four times.

-• Has five career NCAA Tournament home runs, the most in program history.
+• Has six career NCAA Tournament home runs, the most in program history.

-• Included on Golden Spikes Award Watch List and the Bobby Bragan Award Watch List
+• Preseason: Collegiate Baseball Newspaper, NCBWA and Perfect Game Preseason First Team All-American; D1Baseball Second Team Preseason All-American; Perfect Game Preseason All-ACC; included on Golden Spikes Award Watch List and the Bobby Bragan Award Watch List

 SUMMER 2022: Invited to USA Baseball Collegiate National Team Training Camp … played seven games for the Harwich Mariners in the Cape Cod League before reporting to Cary, N.C. for camp.

 • Semifinalist for the Dick Howser Trophy presented by the NCBWA, UVA’s first since Adam Haseley in 2017.

 • Semifinalist for the Golden Spikes Award, the first UVA sophomore since Nathan Kirby in 2014 to be included.

 • Earned All-America honors from ABCA/Rawlings (Second Team), Perfect Game (Second Team), NCBWA (Third Team), Collegiate Baseball Newspaper (Third Team), Baseball America (Third Team) and D1Baseball.com (Third Team).

 • First Team ABCA/Rawlings All-Atlantic Region honoree.